 Let’s imagine two very distinct scenarios and it will be clear that NZ’s public health care system sits somewhere in between, at times on the higher end of care and others, drags its feet.
 If we call an ambulance, it almost always arrives and particularly in Wellington, it’s free.
 If your injury requires immediate hospital treatment you generally get a ride to A&E. Once you arrive depending on the severity of your injury you could be waiting for a few minutes, hours or even be sent home and referred to your local doctor.

 If you’ve had the experience of staying overnight in the hospital you know that you don’t exactly get to choose your room mates, your curtains, your bed, your lighting or your meals.

 Would it be abused?

-What if staying in your own room with some of the comforts of home meant that you healed faster and your chance of a revisit was lower?
+What if sleeping in your own room with some of the comforts of home meant that you healed faster and your chance of a revisit was lower?

 When you leave the hospital what can you expect in terms of after-care, guidance and education around how to manage what is just happened to you?

 For a broken arm would you expect someone to sit down with you for half an hour and explain the type of break, the length of healing time, how to manage the injury, discuss potential mental health implications and check in weekly via a home visit?

 What if it was 90 minutes?
 What if you were assigned a specific person to follow up with you every second day, over lunch, of your choosing?
 There may be a bit to much encouragement to break another bone if this is the case.